 The Department of Health’s Genomics Section is responsible for assessment, policy development, and assurance issues related to genetic, newborn screening, and birth defects services and education.
 An important component of the Section is the development, implementation, and evaluation of genetics, newborn screening, and birth defects educational activities for a broad range of local, regional, and national audiences.
 The Section also engages in research projects to increase the quality, quantity, and accessibility to genetic services and education.

 The Department of Health’s Newborn Metabolic and Hearing Screening Programs ensure that all newborns in the state are offered newborn screening and appropriate follow-up services.
 Since we are a small state, all programs rely on strong public/private partnerships to successfully provide comprehensive services to the families in our state.
 Prenatal genetic and cancer genetic services are provided within private healthcare systems such as Kaiser Permanente Hawaii and Kapi‘olani Medical Center for Women and Children.
 Tripler Army Medical Center also provides prenatal, pediatric, adult, and cancer genetic services for its military families.

 Non-military pediatric and adult genetic services are provided under a public/private collaborative entity called Hawaii Community Genetics (HCG).
 Comprehensive care is provided by board certified clinical geneticists, genetic counselors and a genetics nurse.
 HCG is made possible through the support of the:

-For more information about any of the above genetic services or activities in Hawaii, please refer to the links in the menu on the left or contact us.
+For more information about any of the above genetic services or activities in Hawaii, please refer to the links in the menu on the right or contact us.

 The project is a cooperative agreement funded by the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau, Children with Special Health Needs Program, Genetic Services Branch.